Update on economic, financial and monetary developments

 Monetary policy decisions

-The Governing Council decided to raise the three key ECB interest rates by 50 basis points.
-Accordingly, the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility will be increased to 0.50%, 0.75% and 0.00% respectively, with effect from 27 July 2022.
+At its meeting on 4 May 2023, the Governing Council decided to raise the three key ECB interest rates by 25 basis points.
+Accordingly, the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility were increased to 3.75%, 4.00% and 3.25% respectively, with effect from 10 May 2023.

 1 External environment